 Amended and Restated Operations Services Agreement (OSA): Effective January 1, 2014, PSEG Long Island LLC (PSEG Long Island), a wholly owned subsidiary of Public Service Enterprise Group (PSEG), fully dedicated to LIPA's Long Island operations, provides operations, maintenance and related services for the T&D system under the OSA.
-The OSA expires December 31, 2025 and includes a provision that if PSEG Long Island achieves certain levels of performance during the first 10 years of the 12 year term, the parties will negotiate an eight-year extension on substantially similar terms and conditions.
+The OSA expires December 31, 2025, and includes a provision that if PSEG Long Island achieves certain levels of performance during the first 10 years of the 12-year term, the parties will negotiate an eight-year extension on substantially similar terms and conditions.
+Essentially all costs of operating and maintaining LIPA's T&D system incurred by PSEG Long Island are passed through to and paid for by LIPA.
 PSEG Long Island is paid a management fee and may earn incentive compensation related to specified performance metrics.
-During the years ended December 31, 2019 and 2018, PSEG Long Island was paid a management fee totaling approximately \$65 million and \$64 million, respectively.
-For 2018, PSEG Long Island was paid an incentive fee totaling approximately \$9.7 million.
-For 2019, PSEG Long Island may earn an incentive fee up to approximately \$9.8 million, which will be determined by June 2020.
+During the years ended December 31, 2020 and 2019, PSEG Long Island was paid a management fee totaling approximately \$67 million and \$65 million, respectively.
+For 2019, PSEG Long Island was paid an incentive fee totaling approximately \$9.8 million.
+For 2020, PSEG Long Island may earn an incentive fee up to approximately \$10 million, which will be determined by June 2021.
+However, PSEG has elected to apply a portion of their incentive compensation towards amounts necessary to fund customer reimbursements for spoiled food and medicine as a result of the prolonged outages that occurred during Tropical Storm Isaias.